michaelwu1407-droid/market-compass-77/ISSUE_LOG.md

   - 100% navigate to a valid `/traders/<uuid>` OR show a clear “Trader not available yet” toast (no crash).
   - No ErrorBoundary screen.

+### Implementation notes
+- Feed now passes `etoro_username` into the mapped post object so click handlers can resolve UUID even when `trader_id` is missing.
+- Feed uses username→UUID resolution via `traders.etoro_username` and only navigates when a UUID is resolved.

 ### Verification steps
 - Manual: browse Feed → click “View trader” repeatedly.
 - Data: confirm `posts.trader_id` is populated (or username→UUID lookup works reliably).